loopwerk/loopwerk.io/content/articles/2025-07-30-automate-python-releases.md

 5. Push a tag with the version number to Git
 6. Manually create a new release on Github, filling in the changes in the new release.

-It’s kind of time-consuming, especially the last step where I have to go to GitHub, create a new release based on a tag, and come up with a changelog.
-But now I’ve finally automated all this, and the steps are now much simpler:
+It's kind of time-consuming, especially the last step where I have to go to GitHub, create a new release based on a tag, and come up with a changelog.
+But now I've finally automated all this, and the steps are now much simpler:

 1. Update the version in `pyproject.toml`
 2. Push a tag with the version number to Git